 1.1 Program Name and Unique Identifier: Property Acquisition (AHP XI) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for acquisition of land or existing structure(s) for rental housing subject to satisfaction of all applicable requirements.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (3) Acquisition of Rental Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (7) Create new affordable rental units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+If more than one outcome applies, create a separate program for each outcome.): (7) Create new affordable rental units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (7) Create new affordable rental units Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
 Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands at or below the 80% AMI income guidelines will be assisted when land or existing structure(s) is acquired and rental units are made available.
 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Land or existing structure(s) will be purchased to provide rental units to increase affordable housing inventory.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)): The Hawaiian Homes Commission voted to allocate NHHBG funds and secure other funding options to purchase the Courtyards at Waipouli in September 2024.
+The acquisition is set to close in September 2025 with units expected to be offered in November 2025.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 82
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 82 0